 This is an era of modern technology, and with every passing year, new technologies are introduced that have made it easier for you to develop and design applications.
 Swift UI is another framework that Apple recently introduced, and all the devices developed by Apple Inc. from iPhone to Mac are compatible with this framework for the app development process.

 First of all, you need to understand that this new framework does not change anything about iOS apps.
-In the past, developers were confused about how they should develop apps and then design its UI, but with the advent of Swift UI, things have gotten a lot easier.
+In the past, developers were confused about how they should develop apps and then design their UI, but with the advent of Swift UI, things have gotten a lot easier.

 Concise Code Creation with Live Preview

 This framework allows you to develop the apps with Swift syntax, which allows a developer to write app codes with ease.
-If Swift UI and UIkit are compared, developers have found it really easier to write a Swift code in a concise form.
+If Swift UI and UIkit are compared, developers have found it really easier to write Swift code in a concise form.
 Usually, developers were facing a lot more trouble regarding XCode preview because it was just the end result.
 So, a developer has to face much trouble if any error occurs in the code because now he has to go through the whole code to find the error and fix it.
 Whereas with this updated and latest framework, you can preview your code progress in the preview canvas option.

 Interactive UI Development